Nine Mile River Trails

 The Nine Mile River Trails Association is in the process of addressing many repairs on the trail.
 As of Oct.
 2019 there were still some boardwalks in various states of disrepair, and hazards that require stepping carefully.
 Though there are consistent trail markings, it is possible to get off track if you’re not paying attention.

-nine mile river trails hemlock cathedral Like nature’s treadmill, the 9 Mile River Trails are a perfect place to gauge your distance limits.
+nine mile river trails hemlock cathedral Like nature’s treadmill, the 9 Mile River Trails are perfect for gauging your fitness.
 You don’t have to do the entire length of the trails to have an enjoyable outing.
 You can travel as far as you like without worrying about getting lost or encountering any especially challenging terrain.
 A perfect practice hike before taking on more difficult #long-distance hikes.

 The remoteness of the trail system means little-to-no cellular phone signal, so plan accordingly.
 Read my blog post Hiking Preparation 101 for tips on how to properly prepare for hikes and make sure you’re equipped with basic outdoor safety gear.
 As with all hikes, let someone know your planned route, and when you intend to be back.